kswhyte/git-rebase/README.md

 5. We'll see the normal page for an interactive rebase, with all our commits listed in the VIM interface.
 But our fixup commit will be right below our second commit, set up to be merged into it automatically!
 6. Run the rebase and your commits will combine automatically!
 If there's a conflict it'll ask you to resolve it like normal, and the rebase will continue.

-This is incredibly useful for updating commits without polluting the history with lots of "small fix" changes that make it tedious and confusing.
+**This is incredibly useful for updating commits without polluting the history with lots of "small fix" changes that make it tedious and confusing**.

-## Quick Tips
+## What are some other ways to rebase & change history? | Quick tips...

 #### Change the last commit message you made:
 `git commit --amend`

-#### Rebases 'feature' to 'master' and merges it in to master:
+#### Rebase a 'feature' to 'master' and merge it in to master:
 `git rebase master feature && git checkout master && git merge -`

 #### Always rebase instead of merge on pull: